hassaan4584/Swiftjective-C/_posts/2016-12-23-Swift-NS-SWIFT-NAME.md

 ---
 layout: post
-tags: ["UIKit"]
+tags: ["Swift"]
-title: "UIStackView Field Guide"
+title: "NS_SWIFT_NAME"
 author: Jordan Morgan
-description: "Stack View has been pushed heavily by Apple, but sometimes its complexity overshadows its utility.
-A few simple tips can help ease that burden."
+description: "Interop is required in the world we live in.
+Here's an attribute in Swift that can help make things easier."
 image: /assets/images/logo.png
 ---